ajaykumar703/Image-Captioning/README.md

    **or**
    - Download the ipynb file.
 4. **Run Cells:**
-   - change the path in code according to the name you havr given to your downloaded data set and run.
+   - change the path in code according to the name you have given to your downloaded data set and run.

 ## Feel Free to Contribute